mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 The Zhodani Consulate expanded fairly rapidly from about –4,000 to –1,000, at which point it halted.
-Unlike the Imperium, there is no ‘border creep’; the Consulate has been stable for two thousand years.
+Unlike the Imperium, there is no 'border creep'; the Consulate has been stable for two thousand years.
 According to Zhodani sources, it has reached the largest size that can be effectively governed and further expansion is both unnecessary and counterproductive in the long term.